devpi/devpi/doc/adminman/web.rst

     If you have a :doc:`replica` setup you are free to run only a replica site with the web interface and run a core ``devpi-server`` without it.

-    Note, however, that as of the 2.0 version, you cannot add the web interface plugin after the first devpi-server start.
-It's recommended to install the web interface for devpi-server installations unless you are aiming for a more refined deployment aiming at minimizing risks.
-    It's fine to uninstall devpi-web later in the lifetime of a devpi-server.

-    It is possible to use devpi-web if you run an import though.
-So if you already used devpi-server and want to start using devpi-web, you can do so by exporting your data and importing it in an installation that has devpi-web included.

 Usage and installation
 -------------------------------------------

 ``devpi-web`` needs to be installed alongside ``devpi-server`` before the server is started the first time because it needs to follow all server state changes from the beginning.
-You can export without devpi-web and import in a new installation with devpi-web though.
+If you already did start devpi-server before you installed devpi-web you will need to export your data and import in a new installation with devpi-web installed.

 You can install the web interface with::